Jody Bolz

 the skies of childhood

-Jody Bolz’s most recent books of poetry are The Near and Far and the novella-in-verse Shadow Play, both from Turning Point.
-She received her BA and MFA from Cornell, where she studied with A.R.
-Ammons, and taught creative writing for more than 20 years at George Washington University.
-Her work has appeared widely in literary magazines (The American Scholar, Ploughshares, Poetry East, Prairie Schooner, and Southern Poetry Review among them) and poetry anthologies.
-From 2002-2019, Bolz edited the journal Poet Lore, founded in 1889.
+Jody Bolz’s most recent book of poetry is The Near and Far (Turning Point, 2019).
+She received her MFA from Cornell, where she studied with A.R.
+Ammons, and taught creative writing for many years at George Washington University.
+Her work has appeared widely in literary magazines —The American Scholar, Ploughshares, Poetry East, and Prairie Schooner among them.
+From 2002-2019, Bolz edited the journal Poet Lore and now serves as poetry editor for Moment Magazine.